liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/11-architecture-of-liferay-screens-for-ios.markdown

 Screenlet's *Theme Name* field in Interface Builder.
 A Theme consists of a view class for Screenlet behavior and an XIB file for the UI.
-By inheriting one or more of these components from another Theme, the different Theme *types* allow varying levels of control over a Screenlet's look and feel.
+By inheriting one or more of these components from another Theme, the different Theme *types* allow varying levels of control over a Screenlet's  UI design and behavior.

 ![Figure 4: The Theme Layer of Liferay Screens for iOS.](../../images/screens-ios-architecture-04.png)